shadadu/hackathon_space_effector/README.md

 Mainly, DGM (using Hamilton-Jacobi-Method) training happens offline.
 During inference, we rollout using the pretrained DGM network, and check the generated trajectory for invalid states using in a manner replicating OMPL's checks for invalid trajectories.
 Other checks and constraints are also applied to ensure that the DGM trajectories are smooth and valid and would transfer well to real robots safely.
-A current exploration is into how to introduce these constraints as penalties in the DGM cost function and/or whether to train a small neural network to predict invalid/valid states to help with the DGM trajectory rollouts.
+A current exploration is how to introduce these constraints as penalties in the cost functions and/or whether to train a small neural network to predict invalid/valid states to help with the DGM trajectory rollouts.
 Though DGM (with minimal training) is currently generating valid trajectories just like OMPL, it's taking longer times and tries; it could be improved upon with some of these validity checks baked in.